 - Glucosamine: the miracle ingredient that supports the development of teeth and bones.

 - Digestible ingredients: foods that are easily absorbed, so they get every drop of nutritious goodness.

 So, you now know the step-by-step guide to feeding your puppy.
 From weaning through to baby teeth, it’s now time for you to start feeding – good luck.
 But what’s on the menu?
-We would suggest our grain free puppy food - Free Range Turkey with Pumpkin and Spinach is a delicious choice.
+We would suggest our grain free puppy food - Free Range Turkey with Pumpkin and Spinach, it is a delicious choice.
 It has all of the nutrients needed to get your puppy up and running – a great choice for owners looking for the best dry puppy food.
 If you are only just starting out, we also suggest looking at our puppy pack, which provides some of the key essentials to kicking off your journey with your pup in the right way!